 This course addresses the social, economic, political, and cultural history of California.
-It begins with an overview of the indigenous Native American population, and continues through the Spanish, Mexican and American eras.
-The topics covered in this class include studies of the mission era, the pastoral era, the gold rush, the railroad era, the development and modification of California's constitution, and the rise of the modern industries such as aerospace and information technologies.
+It begins with an overview of the indigenous, Native American population and continues through the Spanish, Mexican, and American eras.
+Topics covered include studies of the mission era, pastoral era, gold rush, railroad era, development and modification of the California Constitution, and the rise of modern industries, such as aerospace and information technologies.